top of page

 The goal of this questioning sequence is to move from implied needs (general statements of dissatisfaction) to explicit needs (specific statements that show urgency and desire for action).

-Benefits Tied to Explicit Needs
+Tying Benefits to Explicit Needs

 Obtaining Commitment